Which are the best AI agents to deploy in a business? Comparison by use case

 These agents are particularly suited to contexts where information is scattered, heterogeneous, or difficult to exploit manually.
 They act as cognitive intermediaries, capable of reducing informational complexity and improving overall readability.

-Skills generally expected for this type of agent:
+Capabilities generally expected for this type of agent:

-• synthesis of multiple contents
+• synthesis of multiple content sources

 • targeted search in internal or external corpora